bavc/signalserver/README.md

 ### Frontend

 In this point, your application is running on port of the localhost that `quickstart.sh` tells you.
-However, you may not have frontend asset.
+However, you may not have frontend assets loaded.

-If it is the case, you need to open `frontend.sh` file and change the 1st line as below.
-In this example, this person's SignalServer folder is located on `/Users/username/signalserver/Dockerfile-frontend` So in this example, the first line of the frontend.sh is changed as as below.
+If it is the case, you need to open the `frontend.sh` file and change the 1st line as below.
+In this example, this person's SignalServer folder is located on `/Users/username/signalserver/Dockerfile-frontend` So in this example, the first line of the frontend.sh should be changed as below.

 ```
 docker build -t signalserver-frontend -f /Users/username/signalserver/Dockerfile-frontend .
 ```

+(Note the trailing `.`, which is significant).

 Once you changed your `frontend.sh` to your project's Dockerfile-frontend path, save the file and run `frontend.sh`.
 After you run `frontend.sh`, run `quickstart.sh` again following the first step.